sbarba/cleartest/readme.md

 stack_traces: ['Traceback (most recent call last):\n  File "/path/to/cleartest.py", line 226, in _run\n    return test_function(*args,**kwargs)\n  File "/path/to/test_2.py", line 7, in unexpected_exception\n    throw_exception = 1 / 0\nZeroDivisionError: integer division or modulo by zero\n']
 ```

-First we see the contents of the overall `Run` object.
+First we see the contents of the `Overall Run` object.
 Then we see the results of each script in `results.script_runs`.
-Each item in this list is a `Run` object itself.

 Of course you can do more than just print your results; Save them to a database, put them on a web page, email them, or post them to a group chat.
 Do as you like.

 ### A couple of things to note:

-* The overall `Run` object has a consolidated list of failures and stack traces from all scripts.
+* The `Overall Run` object has a consolidated list of failures and stack traces from all scripts.
 * `stack_traces` only stores the traces from unexpected exceptions.

 ---